On the Representation Collapse of Sparse Mixture of Experts: Experiments

 \paragraph{Baselines}

 We consider two baselines in our experiments.
 (1) \textbf{Dense} is a dense Transformer encoder without sparsely-activated modules.
-(2) \textbf{\basline{}} is our implementation of Switch Transformers~\citep{switch}. \basline{} is built with the same setting with \our{}.
-In addition to its original softmax-gating implementation, we also implement a sigmoid-gating~\citep{base_layers,stablemoe} variant of \basline{}.
+(2) \textbf{SMoE} is our implementation of Switch Transformers~\citep{switch}.
+The SMoE baseline is built with the same setting with \our{}.
+In addition to its original softmax-gating implementation, we also implement a sigmoid-gating~\citep{base_layers,stablemoe} variant of Switch Transformers as a baseline approach.
 Notice that the baseline models are pretrained with the same training data as \our{} for a fair comparison.